9 \(k\)-means clustering

 legend.title = element_blank())

-Figure 9.1: Examining \(k\)-means clustering results for simple clusters (a) and two variables of the penguins data (b).
+Figure 9.1: Examining \(k\)-means clustering results for simple clusters (a, c) and two variables of the penguins data (b, d).
+Top row is input data and bottom row shows one solution for each, with \(k=2\) and \(3\) respectively.
 The means are indicated by a \(+\).
+Points are coloured by cluster label.
 The results are perfect for the simple clusters but not for the penguins data.
-The penguin clusters are elliptically shaped which is not captured by \(k\)-means.
-Cluster 3 has observations grouped across a gap in the data.
+The penguin data is multimodal, with small gaps visible from the top right mode and the other two, and the shap of the bigger clusters is more elliptical.
+The \(k\)-means produces roughly three equal sized clusters, where cluster 3 groups observations over small gaps in the point clouds.

 9.2 Examining results in high dimensions